But Your Doctors Say You Are Still Disabled?

 It is important that individuals who have been receiving long-term disability benefits obtain legal advice concerning their entitlement to ongoing disability payments.
 Sometimes disputes can be resolved quickly if there is misunderstanding or lack of communication with the treating physician.
 It can be very distressing to feel pressure from an insurance company to return to work when the medical advice is to remain off work.
 Sometimes benefits are arbitrarily cut off when there is significant medical evidence to support an ongoing claim for benefits.
 This can result in claims for “bad faith” or “punitive damages” in addition to claims for retroactive payments.

 Our lawyers routinely advise and assist people with long-term disability claims.
-Contact the lawyers at McNally Gervan LLP for a free consultation if your long-term disability claim is about to be denied or if you have been denied coverage.
+Contact an Ottawa insurance lawyer at McNally Gervan LLP for a free consultation if your long-term disability claim is about to be denied or if you have been denied coverage.
 It is important to act immediately because your disability insurance policy will have a time limit in which to commence legal action.